Jill Saward: Politics

 Saward stood against David Davis in the 2008 Haltemprice and Howden by-election.
 She criticised Davis for "saying nothing at all" about sexual violence issues while serving as Shadow Home Secretary, and stated that the DNA Database should be extended to help detection of sexual assault.
 In her view, there was a disparity between the "thousands" of people affected by sexual assault each year, compared to the detention proposals of the Counter-Terrorism Bill "which may not affect anybody at all" and felt that "somebody needs to get the issue of rape on to the agenda".

 On the issue of detaining suspects for up to 42 days, she told Julie Bindel: "If the police say they need more time to work on these cases, then I support them".
 Asked about the effects on the Asian community: "It will target people who are seen to be a threat to our nation's freedom.
-At the moment, that might be some Muslim men, 10 years ago it was the IRA — so people with Irish accents were the target — and soon it could be Mugabe's men".
+At the moment, that might be some Muslim men, 10 years ago it was the IRA – so people with Irish accents were the target – and soon it could be Mugabe's men".

 In the by-election Saward received 492 votes (2.1%).

 Death

 Jill Saward died on 5 January 2017, in New Cross Hospital, Wolverhampton, following a subarachnoid hemorrhage two days earlier.
-She died nine days before her 52nd birthday.